We envision a world that has embraced and advanced just and resilient climate solutions.

 AT CET, we believe that each of us has the power to make a difference.
 The need to tackle climate change and build a just and equitable transition to the low-carbon economy is more urgent than ever.
 We work with partners throughout the country to transform the way we live and work – for a better community, economy, and environment.

-For more than 45 years, our innovative non-profit organization has offered practical solutions to save money, increase the health and comfort of our homes, and help businesses perform better.
+For nearly 50 years, our innovative non-profit organization has offered practical solutions to save money, increase the health and comfort of our homes, and help businesses perform better.

 opens in a new windowFinancial Information